Dec (and Jan) Comps

-- Zoetrope wants literary stories up to 5,000 words.
-Entry is $30, the prize is $1,000, and again the deadline is 1 October.
+- MONO. want stories on the theme ‘scars’, of up to 3,000 words.
+Entry is £6, first prize £300, and the deadline is 3 December.

-All the rest have a deadline of 31 October.
+All the rest have a deadline of 31 December.

 Here’s my regular look at writing competitions I might enter during the coming month (so no poetry or competitions not open to UK writers, for example).
 The majority have deadlines at the end of the month, so you mostly have a bit of time to work on a story.